 |

 Austria is Iocated in Europe and spans across approximateIy 32,000 square miIes.
 The population of Austria is about 8.1 million.
 Threatened species known from Austria include the European Mink, Western Bat, Eurasian Otter, European Squirrel, and Garden Dormouse.
 Most peopIe in Austria speak German.
+The capital of Austria is Vienna.

 |